Native-org/native-smart-contracts/README.md

 * `NativePoolFactory.sol`: Deploy the new NativePool with the configurations using `createNewPool`
 * `NativePool.sol`: Define the pairs it supports and pricing model it uses. `swap` is called by `NativeRouter`.
 Treasury (EOA wallet or smart contract) will need to give allowance to this contract to support the swap.

-# Aqua
+# Native Credit Margin Engine (CME)

-Aqua is a liquidity providing system for RFQ providers.
+CME is a liquidity providing system for RFQ providers.
 It is built on top of the Compound model and existing Native RFQ system.
 It consists of the following contracts

 1. `AquaVault` contract holding user assets, serving as the treasury for a `NativePool` instance.
 It inherits `Comptroller` contract from Compound.